simon-engledew/autoscrollpane-react/README.md

 You can achieve the same effect using pure CSS/flexbox in Chrome but at the time of writing it doesn't work in Firefox due to a rendering bug.

+Using `scrollToBottom` also has trouble if the content is frequently updating.
+Short of using it inside a `setInterval`, it is going to occassionally scroll short of the bottom.

 This makes absolutely sure the element reliably scrolls down, regardless of what is happening inside.

 ## Tradeoffs